Comparing Atkins Diet vs. Dukan Diet

 Atkins Diet vs. Dukan Diet

-If you’ve been trying to lose weight for a while, you’ve undoubtedly heard of fad diets, celebrity diets, juice cleanses, and everything in between.
+If you have been trying to lose weight for a while, you have undoubtedly heard of fad diets, celebrity diets, juice cleanses, and everything in between.

 Recently, high-protein diets that limit carbs have been at the forefront of weight loss news.
 Two relatively well-known examples are the Atkins Diet and the Dukan Diet.